MakauLeon/MakauLeon/README.md

 - I’m currently enrolled in a 12-month **Software Engineering programme at ALX Africa.**

-- 👯 I’m looking to collaborate on **any hands on projects and challenges**
+- 👯 I’m looking to collaborate on **any hands on projects and challenges.**

-- 🤝 I’m looking for help with **cloud architecture and Devops tasks**
+- 🤝 I’m looking for help with **cloud architecture and Devops tasks.**

 - 👨‍💻 All of my projects are available on Github [https://github.com/MakauLeon](https://github.com/MakauLeon)